-Minister for Young Adults and Pastoral Care
+Minister for Young Adults and Newcomers

 Amy Moehnke joined the St. David’s team in May 2008 as Director of Young Adult Ministries.
 Born and raised in San Antonio, Texas, Amy moved to Austin in August 2005 to pursue a Master of Divinity degree at The Episcopal Theological Seminary of the Southwest, and graduated in May 2008.
-Amy received her undergraduate degree in Religion and Psychology from Austin College in Sherman, Texas in May 1995.
+Amy received her undergraduate degree in Religion and Psychology from Austin College in Sherman, Texas, in May 1995.
 Amy has worked in various churches all her adult life doing youth, college and young adult ministry.
 She is passionate about her red-haired daughter, Hannah, studying and teaching the Bible, designing liturgy, running, reading, eating good food, and drinking good coffee.

 Database Administrator and Communications Assistant

 Marty was born in Illinois and moved to Texas in 1977.
 She joined the staff at St. David’s in 2012.
 She worked in the retail book industry for many years, the last 12 of which were at Hasting Entertainment.
 She also worked at a television station in master control and sales.
-Marty likes reading, listening to audio books, jigsaw puzzles, playing hidden object and match 3 games.
+Marty likes reading, listening to audio books, jigsaw puzzles, playing hidden object, and match 3 games.
 She has two cats.

 Maureen Broy Papovich